Get free heat pump quotes

 Check your outdoor unit for debris, such as leaves, snow, or ice, and clear them away.
 Also, ensure no large piece of garden equipment has been placed against it.

-If that doesn’t solve the issue, it’s time to call a technician.
+If that doesn’t solve the issue, you guessed it, it’s time to call a technician.

 What type of central heating do you currently use?